-The Hill House is currently closed while they carry out an exciting project to protect it from the rain.
+**The Hill House is currently closed while they carry out an extraordinary conservation project to tackle long-term water ingress and protect it from the rain.
 They hope to reopen this iconic Mackintosh property towards the end of 2018, find out more about the restoration.
+In the interim, visitors can view interiors of the house for the first time ever outside of the house at the exhibition, Hill House at The Lighthouse**

 Most of Mackintosh’s best known buildings are in or very near Glasgow city centre.
 But travel 20 miles west along the Clyde and you come to an altogether different setting.
 In 1902, Walter Blackie, director of the well-known Glasgow publishers, commissioned Mackintosh to build a new family home, in the leafy town of Helensburgh, overlooking the Firth of Clyde.
 The commission extended to the gardens and much of the furniture, as well as the interior fittings and decoration, all of which have been sympathetically reinstated or restored.